SwissDataScienceCenter/renku/docs/how-to-guides/02_own_machine/session-running-locally.rst

 When the session starts, it will print out a url where the session is running.
 Copy this url into your browser to access your Renku project running inside it's containerized environment.

-If you need to find this url again later, you can find all running Renku sessions by running `renku session list`.
+If you need to find this url again later, you can find all running Renku sessions by running :meth:`renku session list <renku.ui.cli.session>`.

 .. code-block:: shell-session